pgh-noobs/python/syntax.md

 foo()
 ```
-This four space things, it just keeps going.
+This four spaces thing, it just keeps going.
 Just keep adding or removing four spaces to start or
-end and code block.
+end and code blocks.

 ### Comments
 Okay, I know not very interesting.
 But they are important for the future you that will be reading your code